luanet/lua/README.md

 ##### OpenSSL

-To build go-ipfs with OpenSSL support, append `GOTAGS=openssl` to your `make` invocation.
+To build go-lua with OpenSSL support, append `GOTAGS=openssl` to your `make` invocation.
 Building with OpenSSL should significantly reduce the background CPU usage on nodes that frequently make or receive new connections.

 Note: OpenSSL requires CGO support and, by default, CGO is disabled when cross-compiling.
 To cross-compile with OpenSSL support, you must: